PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Experiments

 \paragraph{One-Step Correction Performance.} Figure~\ref{fig:corrected-sample-nse} demonstrates the effect of our correction on a single prediction step.
 The baseline FNO prediction contains small but structured errors that our method effectively eliminates.
 The correction reduces the relative L2 error by an order of magnitude (from 3.3e-5 to 5.5e-6) while simultaneously reducing the PDE residual to near zero, indicating that the corrected state closely satisfies the governing equation.

 \paragraph{Long-Term Rollout Stability.} Figure~\ref{fig:results_summary} shows the long-term rollout performance across different neural architectures (FNO, UNet, and ViT).
 All baseline models exhibit error accumulation that eventually leads to complete divergence from the reference solution.
 In contrast, models augmented with our physics-informed corrector maintain stable and accurate predictions throughout the entire 1,000-step simulation, regardless of the underlying architecture.
-The PDE residual (shown in Appendix~\ref{app:exp_detail:nse}) remains consistently low for all corrected models, confirming that our approach enforces physical consistency at each time step and prevents error accumulation.
+The PDE residual (more details and comparison with baseline models are shown in the Appendix) remains consistently low for all corrected models, confirming that our approach enforces physical consistency at each time step and prevents error accumulation.

 The results demonstrate that our correction framework effectively transforms inherently unstable neural PDE solvers into stable simulation tools without requiring architecture-specific modifications or additional training.
 This universality is particularly valuable as it allows practitioners to leverage any pre-trained neural operator while ensuring physical consistency and long-term stability.